Go to main content

 F-tax or FA-tax approval

-As a rule, if you are starting a sole trader business, you must have F-tax approval.
+If you run a business, you can apply for approval for F-tax.
 F-tax approval means that you are responsible for paying tax and individual social security contributions on the remuneration for work you have done for someone.
 If you only have income from your sole trader, you must apply for F-tax.
 If you are going to start a sole trader simultaneous with your employment elsewhere, or if you expect to be employed while operating your sole trader, you should apply for FA-tax approval.

 Approval for F-tax at skatteverket.se